-Holistic Kid weighs in with a nutrient-dense spin on Jessica S.’s diet.
+Holistic Squid weighs in with a nutrient-dense spin on Jessica S.’s diet.
 Jessica owns a water physical therapy business and lives in the mountains of Los Angeles with her boyfriend and dog.
 Here’s what Jessica ate today:

 Breakfast: Coffee with raw cream and unsweetened cacao and maple syrup.
 Half of a sandwich of hardboiled egg, tomato, basil and mayo on sourdough toast.

 Lunch: Other half of egg sandwich and a banana.